Order Your JR Pass

 Of course, no Literary Guide to Japan would be complete without a special focus on Tokyo and its many bookshops, libraries, book-themed cafes, restaurants and bars, and even hotels where you can sleep between stacks of books!
 Remember if your travels are limited to Tokyo itself you'll need to purchase a prepaid travel card for the transport system.
 We're sure you will want to see the whole of Japan after reading our guide and the JRail Pass is the ideal way to do that, but Tokyo certainly has a lot to offer in one city.
 Here's a selection of literary highlights from across Tokyo:

-- Jimbocho – Known as Tokyo’s book town, Jinbocho is home to an amazing 200 bookstores.
-Don’t miss the area’s flagship bookshop, Sanseido, which is one of the landmarks of the area.
-Also highly recommended are Paper Press Cafe, the cat-themed Anegawa Bookstore (a must for cat lovers) and Banda Used Book Festival – Tokyo’s largest book fair.
+• Jimbocho – Known as Tokyo's book town, Jinbocho is home to more than 130 second-hand bookstores — around a third of all the used-book shops in Japan.
+Don't miss the area's landmark flagship, Sanseido, which reopened in March 2026 in a brand-new building after a multi-year rebuild.
+Also worth seeking out are Paper Press Cafe, the cat-themed Anegawa Bookstore (Nyankodo – a must for cat lovers) and the Kanda Used Book Festival, Tokyo's largest book fair, held each autumn.

-- Lupin – A literary themed cocktail bar, which not only looks the part, but is sometimes frequented by contemporary Japanese writers such as Dazai Osamu, Yasunari Kawabata and Kafu Nagai.
-Lupin was opened in 1928 and features portraits of regular customers, including many writers and artists, on its walls.
+• Lupin – A literary-themed cocktail bar in Ginza.
+Opened in 1928, it was historically frequented by celebrated writers such as Dazai Osamu, Yasunari Kawabata and Kafū Nagai, and portraits of its regular customers, including many writers and artists, still line the walls.
 B1F, 5-5-11 Ginza, Chuo-ku, Tokyo.

-- Cow Books – The famous Cow Books in Tokyo is a concept bookstore dedicated to boutique books and counter-cultural texts from the post-war period.
-Its manifesto ‘Everything for the Freedom’ is displaying on the signage outside and on the scrolling LED sign in the store.
+Cow Books – The famous Cow Books in Tokyo is a concept bookstore dedicated to boutique books and counter-cultural texts from the post-war period.
+Its manifesto 'Everything for the Freedom' is displayed on the signage outside and on the scrolling LED sign in the store.
 1-14-11-103 Aobadai, Meguro, Tokyo.

-- Book and Bed Shinjuku – There has been a book hotel boom in Japan over the last decade and there are now many different versions to choose from.
-Book and Bed was one of the first and unlike some of the others it’s not just about sleeping alongside lots of books, but sleeping within the shelves as if you’re a book yourself.
-The Shinjuku book and bed also has a cafe.
+Book and Bed Shinjuku – There has been a book hotel boom in Japan over the last decade and there are now many different versions to choose from.
+Book and Bed was one of the first and unlike some of the others it's not just about sleeping alongside lots of books, but sleeping within the shelves as if you're a book yourself.
+The Shinjuku location also has a cafe.
 Kabukicho APM Bldg 8F, 1-27-5 Kabukicho Shinjuku, Tokyo.

 Don’t forget